Jake Miller (singer): 2023-present: Success in China

 In 2023, Miller embarked on the Note to Self Tour, performing twenty-eight shows in Japan, the Philippines, and the United States.
 Franklin Jonas opened for Miller at the House of Blues in San Diego on October 15, 2023, the final night of his tour.

 Throughout 2023, Miller began to see mainstream success in China after one of his 2015 songs, "Rumors", went viral on Chinese social media.
 In July 2023, Miller embarked on a tour in China, visiting Shanghai, Beijing, Guangzhou, Guiyang, Chifeng, and Yantai.
 On December 31, 2023, Miller performed at the Bilibili New Year's Eve Gala in Hangzhou, China.
 On January 26, 2024, videogame company miHoYo released the music video "White Night" to promote a new update to their game Honkai: Star Rail.
 Miller provided the vocals for the English version of the song.
 On April 24, 2024, Miller announced that he had signed a record deal with 88rising in China.
 In a September 2024 interview with Zach Sang, Miller discussed his success in China and his plans to continue growing his audience there in the future.

 Personal life

 On June 1, 2024, Miller married his girlfriend of five years, Brandi Burrows, a speech pathologist.
-A TikTok video of his dad suprising the couple at their reception by performing a parody of the song "Brandy (You're a Fine Girl)" by Looking Glass received more than two million views.
+A TikTok video of his dad surprising the couple at their reception by performing a parody of the song "Brandy (You're a Fine Girl)" by Looking Glass received more than two million views.
 He is a fan of the Miami Heat.

+In July 2026, Miller and his wife welcomed a baby boy, August James, their first child.